louthy/language-ext/README.md

 There is however a naming guide that will stand you in good stead whilst reading through this documentation:

-* Type names are also PascalCase in the normal way
+* Type names are PascalCase in the normal way
 * The types all have instantiation functions rather than public constructors.
 They will always be PascalCase:
 ```C#
     Option<int> x = Some(123);